Kings recap: Carmelo Anthony, Harry Giles lead Blazers to preseason win over Sacramento

 Giles came off the bench to provide a spark for the Blazers.
 He had eight points on 4-of-4 shooting with four rebounds in 10 first-half minutes.

-Portland coach Terry Stotts elected to start Giles in the second half.
-Giles continued to bring that familiar fire and energy, even swatting a soft floater by Fox midway through the third quarter.
+Portland coach Terry Stotts elected to start the former Kings first-round draft pick in the second half.
+Giles continued to bring familiar fire and energy, even swatting a soft floater by Fox midway through the third quarter.

 Giles was a fan favorite in Sacramento, where he spent his first three NBA seasons after the Kings selected him out of Duke with the No. 15 pick in the 2017 NBA Draft.